 - cultural studies.

-Our graduates work for a range of employers including sport science support, public health, exercise medicine, education, management, coaching and development.
+Our graduates work for a range of employers in areas like sport science support, public health, exercise medicine, education, management, coaching and development.